Naoise-82/mob-app-dev-asign02-WorkoutBuilder/README.md

 ### Main Functionality

-**Note:** The following feature list includes features that were not fully implemented, and they are in *italics*
+**Note:** The following feature list includes features that were not fully implemented, and they are in *italics*.

 - User login/signup via Firebase Auth
 - Navigation via Nav Drawer